joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/23/arts/churchill-bengal-famine-national-portrait-gallery.html

 **Meta Has Created a Prediction Markets App**\
-`The app, internally called “Arena,” would be independent of Facebook and Instagram.
+`The experimental app, internally called “Arena,” would be independent of Facebook and Instagram.
 It could compete for attention with Polymarket and Kalshi, the biggest prediction markets.`\
 https://www.nytimes.com/2026/06/23/technology/meta-prediction-markets-app.html

 **Supreme Court Sides With Exxon in Lawsuit Over Assets Seized by Cuba**\